Credit Reporting

 Missed Payments and Credit Scores

 In addition to high credit utilization, missed payments could also have a significant negative impact on your credit score.
-Payment history may be one of the most crucial factors in determining your credit score, often accounting for 35% of your FICO score.
+Payment history is commonly seen as the most crucial factor in determining your credit score, accounting for 35% of your FICO score.

 If you're currently carrying a balance on your credit card, don't worry—there are strategies you can implement to help pay off your debt and improve your credit: